 Kefalas winery began its operation in 2004 and has a capacity of 30 tons of wine.
 The vineyards cover an area of 30 acres and cultivate native varieties of Savatiano, Roditis, Athiri, Assyrtiko, Mandilaria, Fokiano, Chian krasero and Agiannitiko.
 Kefalas produces both red and white wines.
 The Kefalas winery also has a small tasting room and a wine shop that are open to visitors.

 You can visit the Chios wineries as part of the Chios Wine Tasting tour.

 Continuing strong with our Chios spirit guide, with else?
 Ouzo!
 Ouzo is the traditional Greek drink!
-And as many of you already know, the island of Chios, known as the cradle of spices and aromas, produces a special variety of soft and smooth ouzo.
+And as many of you already know, the island of Chios is the cradle of spices and aromas.
+So, of course, it produces a special variety of soft and smooth ouzo.
 The traditional ingredients include aniseed combined with fennel, cilantro and other aromatic herbs.

-The Chian ouzo has been produced since many years ago and, as happens with many traditional drinks, it played a special role in the social life of the island.
+In fact, people are producing the Chian ouzo for so many years now and, as happens with many traditional drinks, it played a special role in the social life of the island.
 All distilleries are still family-run businesses passed down from generation to generation.
 Today’s owners are the grandchildren or great-grandchildren of the distilleries’ founders, who inherited their secret ouzo recipes along with the family business:

-Today it is still served as an aperitif and it is used in mixed drinks and cocktails.
+Actually, today many people still serve it as an aperitif and use it in mixed drinks and cocktails.
 Accompanying mezedes such as ktapodaki (octopus), atherina (whitebait), throumba elia (a special kind of olive), toursia (pickles), tyri (cheese), the Chian ouzo is the perfect drink to enjoy the crystal deep blue sea or the embracing starry sky either during the day or at night.

 From a culinary point of view, its usual combination with seafood results in a rich and delightful taste.

 There are no souma factories and no companies producing souma.
 However, there are some individuals who make it.
 And if they decide to sell some, they do so in unlabeled bottles.
-Many restaurants also serve homemade souma.
+Also, many restaurants also serve homemade souma.